pokt-network/pocket-network-protocol/utility/README.md

 - Extending OperatorPublicKey for improve rev share
 - Registering in multiple GeoLocations?
 - proof of sequential work?
+TODO: Should this be a commit & reveal scheme?
 - -->

 <!-- TODO(olshansky): Add a references section